TodePond/TodePondDotCom/wikiblogarden/cellpond/the-weirdest-thing/readme.md

 In some cases, this is what the user wants.
 But in some cases, it's not.

-(And if we're modifying a colour (eg: filling up red), just use what's already there on the grid.)
+(And if we're modifying a colour (eg: filling up red), just use what's already there on the grid as a baseline.)

 ### Pattern match